mgkollander/zmk-config/readme.md

 any of the letters on which my numpad is located (WFPRSTXCD), then the automatic deactivation won't work.
 But this is rare -- most number sequences are terminated by `space`, `return` or some form of punctuation/delimination.
-To deal with the rare cases where they aren't, there is a `CANCEL` key on the navigation-layer that deactivates Numword, Capsword and Smart-mouse.
+To deal with the rare cases where they aren't, there is a `CANCEL` key that deactivates Numword, Capsword and Smart-mouse.
 (It also toggles off when pressing `Numword` again, but I find it cognitively easier to have a dedicated "off-switch" than keeping track of which modes are currently active.)

 ##### Smart-Mouse